Attractions and Activities

 Register Cliff State Historic Site

 This sandstone cliff that faces along the Oregon Trail retains the "we were here" markings of hundreds of pioneers.
 In "Westward-Migration time," the Register Cliff State Historic Site is a week out of Fort Laramie; you can now drive the trip in 40 minutes or less.
-These distinctive cliffs where a well-known landmark among Oregon Trail pioneers, serving as a checkpoint along the journey and providing assurance that they were on the right route to South Pass.
+These distinctive cliffs were a well-known landmark among Oregon Trail pioneers, serving as a checkpoint along the journey and providing assurance that they were on the right route to South Pass.

 Independence Rock State Historic Site